occupyhere/occupy.here/README.md

 1. Install dependencies: [Lua][lua] + [LuaFileSystem][lfs]
 2. Unpack the zip file in a public web folder
-3. Copy `forum.cgi.example` to `forum.cgi` (or plain `forum`, if your webserver doen't enforce extensions for CGIs)
-5. Move `forum.cgi` to your webserver's CGI directory (e.g. `/www/cgi-bin`)
+3. Copy `forum.cgi.example` to `forum.cgi` and move it to your webserver's CGI directory (e.g. `/www/cgi-bin`)
-6. Modify the configuration settings in `forum.cgi`:
+4. Modify the configuration settings in `forum.cgi`:
-    * Set your location name and coordinates (for future p2p functionality)
+    * Set your location name and coordinates (for p2p functionality)
     * Point `forum_base` to the forum's directory in the filesystem
     * Point `public_root` to the forum's URL as seen from the "web"
-7. Adjust file permissions if necessary:
+6. Adjust file permissions if necessary:
     * Base and subdirectories accessible (executable) and readable by the httpd user
-    * `data` directory writable by the httpd user
+    * `data` directory writable by the httpd user (www-data or www)
     * Some webservers don't like executable static files (css, javascript)
-7. Try it out in a browser by calling the CGI script!
+7. Try it out in a browser by loading up the CGI script!

 ## Installing on OpenWRT

-*These instructions assume that you're experienced with basic Unix tools like ssh, scp and vi.*
+*These instructions currently assume that you're experienced with basic Unix tools and a sense of adventure.
+It is possible to brick your router if you're not careful with the settings, so please be cautious.*

 1. If you're running the default Linksys-provided OS, you'll first need to [flash your router][flash] with the [OpenWRT system image][squashfs]
-2. Download and scp the [LuaFileSystem package][lfsipk] to the router (place the file in `/tmp`)
+2. Download and scp the [LuaFileSystem package][lfsipk] to the router (scp the file to `/tmp` on your router)
 3. Install the package using: `opkg install /tmp/luafilesystem_1.5.0-1_brcm-2.4.ipk`
 4. Use scp to put all the forum's files in `/www` on the router
-5. Copy `forum.cgi.example` to `forum.cgi` (you can also rename it to plain `forum`, since uhttpd doesn't require a special file extension to execute CGIs)
-5. Move `forum.cgi` to `/www/cgi-bin`
+5. Copy `forum.cgi.example` to `/www/cgi-bin/forum.cgi`
 6. Modify the configuration settings in `forum.cgi`:
-    * Set your location name and coordinates (for future p2p functionality)
+    * Set your location name and coordinates
-    * Set the `forum_title`
     * Update `forum_base` to `'/www/'`
     * Update `public_root` to `'/'`
 7. Try it out in a browser! (something like `http://192.168.1.1/cgi-bin/forum.cgi`)